nickhart/simple-game-server/ARCHITECTURE.md

 - `player_id` and other IDs use UUID format
 - Authentication via Bearer tokens in headers
 - Role-based access enforced on endpoints
+- Only the game session creator can call `start`
+- `move` actions are expected to be submitted via `PUT /api/games/:game_id/sessions/:id`

 ## Authentication Flow